Bringing Down the House (film): Plot

-Mrs. Arness leaves, refusing to sign the lucrative contract for Peter's firm, and Peter sends Charlene away.
-At the office, he discovers Mrs. Arness has notified the FBI, and sneaks out to his car.
-He is threatened at gunpoint by Widow, Charlene's ex-boyfriend, who warns him not to reopen her case, but Peter manages to drive off.
-Realizing Widow must have framed Charlene, Peter returns home to ask for his children's help finding her.
+Mrs. Arness leaves, refusing to sign the lucrative contract for Peter's firm, Tobias, Kline, and Barnes, and Peter sends Charlene away.
+At the office, he discovers Mrs. Arness has notified the Federal Bureau of Investigation, and sneaks out to his car.
+He is threatened by Charlene's ex-boyfriend Widow (Steve Harris), who warns him not to reopen her case, but Peter manages to drive off.
+Realizing Widow framed Charlene, Peter returns home to ask for his children's help in finding Charlene.

-Sarah admits that she gave Charlene his cell phone, which Peter calls and picks Charlene up.
-He explains that she was set up by Widow, who is likely at a club downtown.
-Peter drops Charlene off at his house, saying he is returning to the office, but instead goes to the club.
-Buying street clothes off of a passer-by, Peter enters the club in disguise.
-Kate arrives at Peter's house to find the children waiting while the FBI search the premises.
+Sarah admits that she gave Charlene Peter's cell phone, which Peter calls and picks Charlene up.
+He explains that she was set up by Widow, who is likely at a club downtown called the Down Low.
+Peter drops Charlene off at his house, saying he is returning to the office, but instead, goes to the club.
+Buying street clothes off a passer-by, Peter enters the club in disguise.
+Kate arrives at Peter's house to find the children waiting while the FBI searches the premises.

-Charlene calls Howie to drive her to the home of Mrs. Arness, who refuses to let Charlene explain herself, leading Charlene and Howie to kidnap Mrs. Arness and her beloved French bulldog.
-Charlene calls Sarah and realizes Peter went to the club, where Peter attempts to blend in but is captured by Widow.
+Charlene calls Howie to drive her to the home of Mrs. Arness where she refuses to let Charlene explain herself, leading Charlene and Howie to kidnap Mrs. Arness and her beloved French bulldog William Shakespeare.
+Charlene also punches out Peter's former associate Todd Gendler.
+Charlene calls Sarah and realizes Peter went to the club, where Peter attempts to blend in, but is captured by Widow.

 Peter gets Widow to confess to having committed the robbery disguised as Charlene.
-Arriving at the club, Mrs. Arness gets drunk and high while Charlene calls the authorities, and she and Howie confront Widow.
-After a scuffle for his gun, Widow shoots Charlene, and the FBI storm the club.
-Charlene is saved from the bullet by Peter's titanium cell phone, and Peter reveals that he recorded Widow's confession on a boombox, leading to Charlene’s exoneration and Widow’s arrest.
+Arriving at the club, Mrs. Arness gets drunk and high while Charlene calls the police.
+Charlene and Howie confront Widow.
+After a scuffle for his gun, Widow shoots Charlene as the FBI storms into the club.
+Charlene is saved from the bullet by Peter's titanium cell phone, and Peter reveals that he recorded Widow's confession on a boombox, leading to Widow's arrest and exonerating Charlene.

-Having secured Mrs. Arness as a multibillion-dollar client, Peter and Howie start their own firm.
+Having secured Mrs. Arness as a multibillion-dollar client, Peter and Howie start their own firm, leaving their firm.
 Moving into their new office, Peter is surprised by Charlene, and they exchange thanks for their impact on each other's lives.
 Kate arrives, and she and Peter reconcile as his cell phone rings.
-He tosses it out the window and they kiss; downstairs, Charlene and Howie appear to do the same.
+He tosses it out the window and they kiss.
+Meanwhile, downstairs, Charlene and Howie appear to do the same.